Private George R. Thorn (1908–1945)

 Early Life & Family

-George Raymond Thorn was born in Newark, Delaware on February 22, 1908.
-He was the son of John William Thorn and Mary I. Thorn (née Sullivan, died in 1943).
-He had three older brothers: Charles, Eugene, and William.
-Census records indicate the Thorn family moved frequently around New Castle County; his father also changed jobs repeatedly, from laborer in a fiber mill, to machinist helper in a machine shop, to a helper in a fiber mill, to a farmer.
+George Raymond Thorn was born in Newark, Delaware, on February 22, 1908.
+He was the son of John William Thorn (c.
+1869–1947) and Mary Ida Thorn (née Sullivan, c.
+1881–1943).
+He had three older brothers: Charles Thorn (1895–1926), Eugene Francis Thorn (a World War I veteran, 1894–1963), and William Thorn (1903 or 1904–1924).
+Census records indicate the Thorn family moved frequently around New Castle County.
+His father also changed jobs repeatedly, from laborer in a fiber mill, to machinist helper in a machine shop, to a helper in a fiber mill, to a farmer, and finally a mechanic.

-When he registered for the draft on October 16, 1940, Thorn was living in Newark.
+When he registered for the draft on October 16, 1940, Thorn was living in Newark and still working for the W.P.A.
 He was described as standing five feet, nine inches tall and weighing 145 lbs., with brown hair and gray eyes, and arm tattoos.

-According to the Individual Military Service Record filled out by his brother Eugene Thorn for the State of Delaware Public Archives Commission, his prewar occupation was “Tank tester”.
-An April 17, 1945 article in Journal-Every Evening stated that “Thorn was employed at the Harlan plant of the Bethlehem Steel Company” (a Wilmington, Delaware shipyard).
-His enlistment data card recorded his occupation as “Semiskilled construction occupations” (which seems to match his W.P.A. work more closely rather than what he did at the shipyard).
+According to the statement filled out by his brother, Eugene, for the State of Delaware Public Archives Commission, Thorn’s prewar occupation was “Tank tester.”
+An April 17, 1945, article in Journal-Every Evening stated that “Thorn was employed at the Harlan plant of the Bethlehem Steel Company”—a shipyard in Wilmington, Delaware.
+His enlistment data card recorded his occupation as “Semiskilled construction occupations,” which seems to match W.P.A. rather than shipyard work.

-After Thorn was drafted, he was inducted into the U.S. Army in Camden, New Jersey on December 22, 1942.
-His brother wrote that Private Thorn was initially stationed at Fort Dix, New Jersey before training at Camp Carson, Colorado.
-Private Thorn joined Troop “B,” 8th Engineer Squadron, presumably at Fort Bliss, Texas.
-The unit—known after March 15, 1943 as the 8th Engineer Combat Squadron—was part of the 1st Cavalry Division.
+After Thorn was drafted, he was inducted into the U.S. Army in Camden, New Jersey, on December 22, 1942.
+His brother wrote that Private Thorn was initially stationed at Fort Dix, New Jersey, before training at Camp Carson, Colorado.
+A payroll record established that after May 1, 1943, but prior to June 30, 1943, Private Thorn joined Troop “B,” 8th Engineer Combat Squadron, 1st Cavalry Division.
 Despite the nomenclature, the 1st Cavalry Division was an infantry division at that point.
 Thorn’s brother was unable to provide many details about Private Thorn’s overseas career aside from the fact that he was stationed in Australia, the Admiralty Islands, and finally the Philippines.

 Three weeks later, the Combat Squadron arrived at Brisbane and began a fifteen mile trip to their new temporary home, Camp Strathpine, Queensland, Australia.
 The division received six months of intense combat jungle warfare training at Camp Strathpine in the wilds of scenic Queensland and amphibious training at nearby Moreton Bay.
 In January 1944 the division was ordered to leave Australia and sail to Oro Bay, New Guinea.
 After a period of staging in New Guinea, it was time for the 1st Cavalry Division to receive their first baptism of fire.